 The Town has adopted the Chesapeake Bay Preservation Ordinance which is instrumental in ensuring that development is planned and designed in a manner that is compatible with the constraints of the natural environment and to ensure the protection of state waters.
-Water quality protection is an ongoing process and the Town will investigate amendments to the ordinance relating to minimizing impervious areas and maximizing indigenous vegetative cover.
+Water quality protection is an ongoing process and the Town will investigate amendments to the ordinance relating to minimizing impervious areas, and maximizing indigenous vegetative cover, and incorporating other best practices to improve the health of local waterways and the Chesapeake Bay.